nik-ez/snowiq-docs/sa-supervisor-activities.md

 A Supervisor can assign a new resource to a route by following the steps below:

-* From the 'Routes Details' panel, tap 'Assign Resource' as shown below.
+* From the 'Routes Details' panel, tap 'Assign Resources' as shown below.

 <img src="images/supervisor/sa-supervisor-activities/assigning-new-drivers.png" class="android width-xl" data-lightbox="1" />